 Recommendations, guidelines, manuals and any other appropriate papers produced by committees require the approval of the Council before publication.

 Submissions to other international organizations developed by committees require the approval of the Council before they are submitted to the organizations concerned.

+The conduct of meetings

+Meetings with a physical presence, with the exception of the General Assembly, may if possible, offer an additional option of joining the meeting online during the physical meeting.

+In case of extraordinary events such as international travel restrictions, ordinary meetings may, at the discretion of the Secretary-General, be conducted online.

+The time schedule for online meetings without physical attendance may be adapted to accommodate different time zones.

 - The Secretary-General and the Secretariat